HanaAhmedMahmoud/virtual_photobooth/README.md

 **11/07/2025**
 - Restarted set up because I didn't use Next.js (silly mistake!)
 - Created landing page
-- Created solo or duo page, saving if the option solo or due is picked using UseState hook
+- Created vertical or sqaure strip page, saving if the option vertical or square is picked using UseState hook

+**12/07/2025**
+- Created solo or duo page using the same idea as strip page, but changed UI design so it is on hover
+- Sorted out laptop problems

+**13/07/2025**
+- Created Connect page
+- Created Connect to Booth Page
+- Created Create Booth Page
+- Fixed some errors in solo or duo page (mainly variable names and bad code practices)